 |Kelli Burns||Institutional Research and Planning|

 |Cynthia Heider||Missouri Western State University|

 |Rusty Monhollon||Missouri Department of Higher Education|

 |Larry Westermeyer||University of Missouri - St. Louis|

-Part of the Steering Committee's charge includes the oversight of Work Groups assigned to 5 main components of the scale-up effort.
+Part of the Steering Committee's charge includes the oversight of work groups assigned to five main components of the scale-up effort.

 - IT / operations